-Silverfish are attracted to environments that are very moist and very warm – between 70-80 degrees – which is why they find themselves quite at home in dorm rooms during the late spring and early summer months in college cities such as Seattle.
+Silverfish are attracted to environments that are very moist and very warm – between 70-80 degrees – which is why they find themselves quite at home in dorm rooms during the late spring and early summer months.
 Pest control for these nuisances involves reducing moisture in the room and cutting off their water sources.
 To discourage silverfish, it’s a good idea to make it a habit not to leave your used bath towels and wet clothes discarded on the floor.
 Hang them up to dry before you toss them in the hamper (a damp hamper is like the Hilton to silverfish).

 Gnats are smaller versions of flies, and they take a more vegetarian approach to consumption, concentrating mostly on anything liquid.
 That half-full cup of water that’s been sitting on the window sill for the last week is a buffet for gnats; leaky pipes and shower stalls are also common hangout areas for gnats.
 Keep your room clean and free of trash and dirty dishes.
 And buy a fly swatter just in case.

 You are not alone in this battle against insect enrollment at college.
-Complaints of pest infestations in dorm rooms have swarmed into maintenance by the hundreds – even in Seattle.
+Complaints of pest infestations in dorm rooms have swarmed into maintenance by the hundreds.
 Pest control for any of these insects is often much easier if you address the problem immediately.

 Dorm room occupants can take simple measures to ensure their rooms do not play host to a party of bothersome pests.
 Dusting, patching holes in screens, securing food in proper containers, and even filling in the space between the door and the floor can help protect your dorm room from pests and keep the roommates strictly limited to human form.
 And remember, if you notice any of these pests in your dorm room, you should notify your resident assistant immediately – contacting your building’s pest control provider is the best solution to your dorm pest problems.